 “Portuguese” Barbecued Clams

-We love this recipe from The Adventures of Fat Rice, the July 2017 Cookbook Club Selection of the Month.
+We love this recipe from The Adventures of Fat Rice, a fabulous cookbook that delves into the vibrant food of Macau, which is a melting pot of Chinese, Portuguese, Malaysian and Indian food.
 With a sauce that can be prepared weeks ahead of time and stored until needed, this clam dish requires little more time than that necessary to obtain and clean the clams.
 Perfect for easy summer time dinners!

 From the Author: "This is our version of a plate of beautiful clams we found at the night market on Jonker Street in Malacca.
 They’re simply steamed with a fiery, garlicky, smoky, slightly sour sambal that finds its way inside to coat each briny, plump clam.
 Crisp, fresh cucumbers provide a refreshing contrast to the heat.
 Served steaming on banana leaves, the dish has a beautiful fragrance that transports us right back to Malacca.
 Serve alongside Coconut Rice (page 75) or Papo Seco (page 264), with beer or a nice clean white Portuguese wine."